 Health and safety measures

-Enhanced cleaning will take place across campus before reopening, including all IT equipment used by students.
+Enhanced cleaning is taking place across campus daily.
 Sanitiser spray and paper towels will be on hand for students and staff to wipe down shared equipment after use.

 An enhanced cleaning regime is in place as follows: